FaizahMalik/cfg-games-project/README.md

 - **Campaign Mode**
-  - This mode will run through 10 given tasks.
+  - This mode will run through 10 different tasks.
-  - Each task comes with instructions like "Guess a word with all unique characters"
+  - Each task comes with instructions like "Guess a word with all unique characters".
-  - This mode uses Beginner difficulty by default
+  - This mode uses Beginner difficulty by default.

 ---